Catholic High School, Singapore: 1987–1992: Relocation of students

-In March 1987, discovery of structural cracks at the Queen Street premises of the primary section caused the campus to be declared unsafe.
+In March 1986, discovery of structural cracks at the Queen Street premises of the primary section caused the campus to be declared unsafe.
 Despite clarification later as a misjudgment, the incident prompted a decision by the Ministry of Education to relocate Catholic High School, for safety concerns in wake of the Hotel New World collapse.
-The high school section was relocated to the premises of Guangyang Secondary School in Bishan.
-Both the primary and secondary sections of the school moved to its current, permanent campus at Bishan Street 22 in 1992.
+The primary school section was relocated to the premises of Guangyang Secondary School in Bishan at the start of the 1987 academic year, before moving again two and a half years later in mid-1989 to the premises of what is now Ai Tong Primary School in 10 Bright Hill Drive (in Sin Ming / Bishan; close to the current Bright Hill MRT station.
+Both the primary and secondary sections of the school then collectively moved as one, to the school's current, permanent campus at Bishan Street 22 in mid-1992.
 In 2009, the Singapore Art Museum took over the former primary building of Catholic High School at 8 Queen Street and developed it as an arts house named SAM@8Q.

 1992–present

 In 2008, Catholic High School was awarded the School Distinction Award under the MOE Master Plan of Awards, in recognition of its value-added holistic development of its students through exemplary processes and practices.

 On 1 September 2010 the Ministry of Education announced that Catholic High School would become an Integrated Programme school in 2013.
 It partners CHIJ Saint Nicholas Girls' School and Singapore Chinese Girls' School in the programme, and students from the school will proceed to Eunoia Junior College from 2017.